{ } JSON Validator

 Workarounds include:

-• Using a "_comment" field: {"_comment": "This is a note", "data": 123}
+• Using a "_comment" field: {"_comment": "This is a note"}

-• Using JSON5 format (extension that allows comments)
+• Using JSON5 format (non-standard extension)

-• Using YAML instead for configuration files
+• Using YAML for configuration files (supports comments)

 How do I escape special characters in JSON?